nanoframework/Samples/samples/HTTP/README.md

 ## Scenarios

-### HTTP listener

-Example on how to implement a HTTP listener to reply to incoming HTTP requests.

 ### HTTP Web Request

 Example on how to perform a HTTP Web requests.
 Optionally to secured (TLS) servers.